UK tech startups to watch in 2021

 Fintech, AI, robotic arms, and a Gmail plugin make up IT Pro's list of small businesses to watch

-With that in mind, we've pulled together a list of some of the most interesting startups to emerge from the UK scene over the past year – businesses that we feel are destined for greatness.
+We've compiled a list of the most interesting companies to break out of the UK scene over the last year - startup we feel are destined for the big time.

 Johnny Boufarhat was in lockdown long before it became de rigueur; after his immune system was weakened by an allergic reaction to medication, leaving him permanently housebound.
 Although he could keep up with work and life via social media, he was unable to attend industry events in person and he couldn't find anything online that could replicate the experience virtually – so he decided to build one.

 Enter Hopin, a London-based virtual events platform that's already been backed by the likes of Slack.
 Boufarhat's startup provides organisations with a customisable virtual venue that includes interactive features.
 Rather than just loging into a presentation, Hopin creates a space for networking, advertising and even a virtual backstage area.

 Like a lot of remote solutions, the pandemic gave Hopin the perfect opportunity to showcase its services and it has gone from strength to strength during lockdown, jumping from 10,000 users to 18,000 in a matter of weeks.
 Given businesses have been forced to reschedule or abandon events entirely, Hopin is the sort of platform that could emerge as a quirky alternative, especially for those smaller businesses that may have found physical events a challenge under even normal circumstances.

 Although the deployment of robotics is said to be a big disruptor of jobs, there are definitely clear benefits to their use in certain industries.
 One such sector is catering, where some of the more repetitive tasks can be done a lot quicker by a machine.